 RTÉ Entertainment and RTÉ 2FM also want to hear from established contemporary, professional artists who have the drive and ambition to succeed and who wish to showcase their talents to a global audience of over 200 million.
 Artists putting themselves forward must have intrinsic and obvious appeal to the core youth audiences who make up a significant amount of Eurovision viewers and fans.
 RTÉ will consider all suitable artists who put themselves forward.
 RTÉ also reserves the right to approach artist(s) directly.
 All expressions of interest will be treated in the strictest of confidence.

 RTÉ 2FM through 2FM Rising has a track record in promoting and supporting emerging Irish talent including such acts as Dermot Kennedy and Fontaines DC and RTÉ 2FM and RTÉ Entertainment will work with and support the selected song and artist through its various platforms and will develop a promotional schedule with the selected artist(s) prior to Eurovision 2020.

 Songs submitted must strictly comply with the rules of Eurovision and RTÉ reserves the right to arrange, produce or otherwise alter any song selected for the purposes of Eurovision.

-Songwriters/composers may only submit one song (including co-writes) for consideration.
+Songwriters/composers may only submit ONE song (including co-writes) for consideration.
 If more than one song per composer is submitted only the first song received will be considered.
 Songs must be no longer than 3 minutes in duration.

-The closing date for submissions is 5pm on Friday 23rd of November 2018.
+The closing date for submissions is 5pm on Friday 25th of October 2019.